weavy-labs/weavy-practical-demos/weavy-material-ui-dark-design/README.md

-# Adding URL Previews to Chat
+# Weavy Chat Material UI Dark Theme

-This demo projects provides an insight on how to build a Chat application that is powered by the Weavy API and displays a URL preview through the use of a Weavy Embed entity.
-Read the Adding URL Previews to Chat article published on the Weavy developer blog.
-The chat application is styled using TailwindCSS.
+This demo application demonstrates how to implement dark mode functionality in a React.js application styled uding Material UI.
+The application state is managed using the React Context API.

 ## Steps To Run: